 In the SmartConnector environment, the property to enable or disable Server Name Indication is disabled by default.

 To enable the SNI:

-- First, verify if the events URI is correct.
-If they are, based on your connector installation, choose one of the following steps: - For stand alone installations, go to the current\bin\script folder and change to True the -Djsse.enableSNIExtension property in the following two files:
+• First, verify if the events URI is correct.
+If they are, based on your connector installation, choose one of the following steps:

-Developer's Guide Troubleshooting
+Developer's Guide for ArcSight FlexConnector for REST Troubleshooting jvmcommonparams.bat

-connectors.bat jvmcommonparams.bat